 Initial trial date set for robbery suspect

 Dec.
-6—LONDON — The Corbin man accused of robbing a southern Laurel County bank on September 27 has been arraigned in U.S. District Court and given an initial trial date.
+7—The Corbin man accused of robbing a southern Laurel County bank on September 27 has been arraigned in U.S. District Court and given an initial trial date.

 Shawn Martin Fox, 35, of Gooden Lane, is facing a federal robbery count in connection to the taking of $5,304 from Community Trust Bank on US 25W (Cumberland Gap Parkway).